Dougie Cameron

-Douglas Cameron (born 8 February 1983) is a Scottish professional footballer.
+Douglas Cameron (born 8 February 1983) is a Scottish retired professional footballer.

 Career

-Cameron started his senior career with Dundee, for whom he made 11 appearances in the Scottish Premier League.
+Cameron started his senior career with Dundee, for whom he made eleven appearances in the Scottish Premier League.
 He subsequently played for a few Scottish Football League clubs, including Peterhead and East Fife.
 In January 2010, he was released by Peterhead to allow him to take up an opportunity to play football in Australia.
-Cameron returned to Scotland later that year and signed for Montrose in October.
-He left Montrose in 2012 and has since played in junior football for Ballingry Rovers and Broughty Athletic.
+Cameron returned to Scotland later that year, and signed for Montrose in October.
+He left Montrose in 2012, and has since played in junior football for Ballingry Rovers and Broughty Athletic.